MehmetMHY/csci437-labs/README.md

 Fall 2020

-## Credit
+## Credit(s)

 - There are Python scripts and/or segments of code that was provided by the CSCI437 class during lecture, in slides, or though Canvas.
 The CSCI437 class is provided at the Colorado School of Mines.
-- These labs were done with the following partners:
-	- Jean Duong
-	- Mehmet Yilmaz

 ## Notes

 - You will need to following 3rd party python packages to run these scripts/labs: cv2 & numpy
 - Some of these labs might require you to use a specific version of cv2.
 Sadly, the requirements were not documented, so you will have to figure this out on your own.
-If you do figure it out or you are stuck, please report it to the [issues form](https://github.com/MehmetMHY/csci437-labs/issues).
+If you do figure it out or you are stuck, please report it to the [issues form](https://github.com/MehmetMHY/csci437-labs/issues)